 The Navajo section is distinguished by fewer not-so-deep canyons in the states of Arizona, New Mexico, and small areas of Colorado and Utah.
 The section is home to the Four Corners area of the Southwest, where the borders all four states meet in one corner.

 Several national monuments like Canyon de Chelly and Navajo Tribal Parks and Lake Powell and Monument Valley, plus Mesa Verde National Park in Colorado.

 The Datil section is the Plateau’s southeastern area in Arizona and New Mexico.
 It is mainly characterized by mesas, valleys, and a large volcanic area featuring pre-historic lava flows.

 As mentioned above, the Colorado Plateau encompasses the very western edge of Colorado, from the north at Dinosaur National Monument down to the Four Corners Monument.
 In the middle of this lies the Colorado National Park, between Grand Junction and Fruita.

-The aforementioned Mesa Verde National Park lies in the southwest region near the town of Cortez, as well as Canyons of the Ancients and a portion of Hovenweep National Monument.
+The aforementioned Mesa Verde National Park lies in the Southwest region near the town of Cortez, as well as the Canyons of the Ancients and a portion of Hovenweep National Monument.